NO411/Balloonair/README.md

 The goal of the game is to get the highest score.
 The score is made up of the position of your balloon and the coins you have collected.
 Try not to sink down!
 You can play this game on a server with other players.
-You can see the scores of all online players by running `/ scores`.
+You can see the scores of all online players by running `/scores`.

 ##### Gameplay